IvoNet/docker-openvpn/openvpn/README.md

 # openvpn image

-This image enables you with some preparation to run openvpn within a docker container
+This image enables you with some preparation to run openvpn within a docker container.

+This image can be considered a base image for other openvpn based images...

 ## Build

 * run the `build.sh` command

-## run
+## Run

 * download the ovpn config files from your vpn provider (see your vpn provider website)
 * place the (extracted) files in a folder called `config`